 21st Century Learning reflects the evolution of education in progressive high schools today.
-This initiative gives students the opportunity to use technology in class as a tool for learning.
+Students have the opportunity to use technology in class as a tool for learning.
 21st Century Learning:

 - enhances classroom activities and the curriculum by integrating technology to provide students with rich and meaningful learning experiences; - teaches new technology skills and refines the skills that students already have; - provides an environment in which students are comfortable using technology in a variety of situations throughout high school.